 It must be quite a challenge to represent the message of Easter in a painting.
 Spanish artist Raúl Berzosa, whose ‘Christ Resurrected’ is featured on the new Vatican City 95c postage stamp, tries it with physical beauty.
 The result, though interesting, fails to convince.

 If there are saints of music, Anton Bruckner is surely one of them.
 Like Beethoven, whom he greatly admired, Bruckner was a strong-willed, undaunted composer.
 Dreadful abysses lurk in Bruckner’s music, but he does not get stuck in them.
 That Promethean defiance, that raised fist, which is Beethoven’s, is nowhere to be heard.
 Perhaps for this reason, Bruckner’s seemingly meandering arguments lead to a deeply satisfying destination, while Beethoven’s powerful affirmations, those clearings in the woods he beats a way to, amount to so much less than the effort made.

-Markus Wolf was the legendary head of the Hauptverwaltung Aufklärung (HVA) the East German foreign intelligence service.
-The HVA was much better than its West German counterpart, the Bundesnachrichtendienst (BND).
-BND operations in East Germany was of persistently low quality and rarely went beyond what anybody could have read in the newspapers.
-Small wonder.
-Markus Wolf had agents so well-placed in the BND that much of its activity was steered from the HVA.
+Markus Wolf was the legendary head of the Hauptverwaltung Aufklärung (HVA), the East German foreign intelligence service.
+The HVA was much better at its work than its West German counterpart, the Bundesnachrichtendienst (BND).
+Intelligence gathering by the BND in East Germany was of persistently low quality and rarely went beyond what anybody could have read in the newspapers.
+The reason is simple.
+Markus Wolf had inflitrated the BND so effectively that much of its activity was steered from the HVA.

 For over forty years, from 1949 to 1990, Germany was divided into West and East, each side calling itself a Republic.
 From the beginning, there were serious attempts at reunification.
 Why did it take so long?
 Here are a few reasons.